The following is intended only as a guide of the schedule you can expect after your child’s treatment ends.

 When children are at risk of developing new tumours or relapse of treated cancer within the eye, both treated and healthy eyes must be closely monitored.

 Initially, EUAs should be done every 2-4 weeks for at least three months after the last tumour activity.
-After three months of no tumour activity, exams can be gradually reduced in frequency to 6 monthly over the next three years.
+After three months of no tumour activity, exams can be gradually reduced in frequency to 3 monthly over the next 2-3 years.

-6-12 monthly eye exams in clinic should continue until age 10 years, then every 2 to 3 years for life.
+Eye exams in clinic should ooccur every 4-6 months at first, reducing to every 6 months until age 8-10 years, then every 1-2 years for life.
 Life-long oncology follow-up is also recommended, attending a survivors, late effects or adult oncology clinic after age 18.